gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 ```

 Here, the flag `--requestWithdraw` is very important part, which tells the script to initiate the the withdraw request.
-The tokenIndicies of the tokens, which you want to withdraw from the brackets need to be specified via the flag `--tokenIds=[indices]`.
+The `tokenIndices` of the tokens, which you want to withdraw from the brackets need to be specified via the flag `--tokenIds=[indices]`.
 Under normal usage, these are the exact same indices, which were used during the liquidity provision.
 The flag `--brackets=[comma separated brackets]` needs to contain the brackets that were deployed during the liquidity provision.
 In case you don't remember them, you would have to run the following command: